 - Definition of gradient and connection to directional derivative. - Ability to compute the gradient for basic functions. - Gradient descent. - Convex function definition and corollary of what it implies about the gradient. - Lipschitz function definition. - Would not need to recreate the analysis of GD for convex Lipschitz functions and do not need to memorize the convergence theorem, but should understand the main ideas.
-Would be valuable to work through. - Convex set definition, definition of projection, projected gradient descent for constrained optimization and why its analysis is essentially identical to that of gradient descent.
+Would be valuable to work through. - Convex set definition, definition of projection, projected gradient descent for constrained optimization and why its analysis is essentially identical to that of gradient descent. - Online optimization set up and online gradient descent (OGD). - Regret definition.
+Why regret can be negative. - Don't need to recreate OGD analysis or memorize the regret bound, but should understand the main ideas and how it compares to regular GD analysis.

-2 Practice Questions
+3 Practice Questions